The Irish Times: Diversification

 The company has diversified from its original Irish Times title as a source of revenue.
-Irish Times Limited has taken a majority share for €5m in the Gazette Group Newspapers, a group publishing three local newspapers in West Dublin, and has acquired a property website, MyHome.ie, the second-largest property internet website in Ireland, for €50m, seen as insurance against the loss of revenue from traditional classified property advertising.
+Irish Times Limited took a majority share for €5m in the Gazette Group Newspapers, a group publishing three local newspapers in West Dublin, and has acquired a property website, MyHome.ie, the second-largest property internet website in Ireland, for €50m, seen as insurance against the loss of revenue from traditional classified property advertising.

 In June 2009, journalists called on the board and trust to review "the flawed investment and diversification strategy of the company" and passed a motion saying that "ongoing investment in loss-making projects poses a serious threat to employment" at the newspaper.
 Four months later, the company announced a loss of €37 million and that 90 staff would be made redundant.
 The director, Maeve Donovan, who instigated the "investment and diversification" strategy, subsequently retired.
 She dismissed suggestions that she would receive a significant "golden handshake", saying that her package would be "nothing out of the ordinary at all".
 She was given a €1m "ex-gratia" payment by the newspaper "relating to a commutation of pension rights agreed with her".

-The managing director said in 2009 that mobile phone applications would be a key investment for newspapers and The Irish Times now has an application for the iPhone and Android smartphones.
+The managing director said in 2009 that mobile phone applications would be a key investment for newspapers and in 2010, The Irish Times launched an application for iPhone and Android smartphones.

 In June 2010, Gazette Group Newspapers' managing director claimed the company's affairs were being conducted oppressively by its majority shareholder, the Irish Times.

 On 2 May 2024, it was announced that the Irish Times Group had acquired obituary business RIP.ie.